codenotary/codenotary.io/pages/careers/content_specialist.md

 ## What you’ll be doing

 - Translate high- level concepts into text and images that are easy to understand by a broader audience
-- Come up with creative ideas and copy to successfully describe and position vChain’s products
+- Come up with creative ideas and copy to successfully describe and position CodeNotary’s products
-- Conceptualize vChain products’ offerings, value proposition and features, and put them into paper (blogs, newsletter, PR and presentations)
+- Conceptualize CodeNotary's products offerings, value proposition and features, and put them into paper (blogs, newsletter, PR and presentations)
 - Create effective copy to tie up visual designs for marketing materials (e- mailers, blogs, presentations), website & app, and social media handles
 - Create impactful presentations that leave the mark
 - Support other teams beyond Marketing who may have communication requirements
-- Always be on top of all the branding activities being executed, ensuring that the vChain language remains constant at every touchpoint of the brand
+- Always be on top of all the branding activities being executed, ensuring that the CodeNotary language remains constant at every touchpoint of the brand

 ## What you bring